honemik/Qastella/README.md

 - Run mock exams with randomised questions
 - Review previous exam attempts and track history
 - Export or import question banks in JSON format
+- Attach any number of images to a question and keep them in the JSON export
+- Customisable theme colour and dark mode toggle

 ## Development